A $p$-Converse theorem for Real Quadratic Fields: Introduction

 \subsection{Previous work}

 There has been a considerable interest in establishing various `$p$-converse' results to the theorems of Gross-Zagier and Kolyvagin (Theorem \ref{GZK}) in the literature in the recent past.
 The choice of the prime $p$ and the reduction type of the elliptic curves at $p$ play an important role in these results.
-When $r=0$, i.e., in the rank $0$ case, $p$-converse theorems to Theorem \ref{GZK} are related to one sided divisibility in the Iwasawa Main Conjecture (cf. \cite{SkinnerUrban}).
+When $r=0$, i.e., in the rank $0$ case, $p$-converse theorems to Theorem \ref{GZK} are related to one sided divisibility in the Iwasawa Main Conjecture (cf. \cite{SkinnerUrban} and \cite{SkinnerRank0}).
 In the rank $1$, i.e., $r=1$ case, for a non-CM elliptic curve $E/\q$, important results on $p$-converse theorems were established independently, around the same time, by \cite{SkinnerPConverse} and W. Zhang \cite{ZhangPConverse}, under some hypotheses on the conductor of $E/\q$.
 The prime $p$ involved in both the cases, was an ordinary prime for the elliptic curve and Castella-Wan extends $p$-converse theorem for a prime $p$ of (good) supersingular reduction of $E$ in \cite{CastellaWanPConverse}. \cite{KimPConverse} proves a "soft" $p$-converse assuming isomorphism of a certain local restriction map at the prime $p$.
 For an Eisenstein prime $p$, a $p$-converse result appears in \cite{CGLS}.
 For a prime $p$ of multiplicative reduction of $E/\q$, a $p$-converse result in $r=1 $ case has been proven in \cite{skinner2014indivisibilityheegnerpointsmultiplicative} and \cite{castella2024exceptionalzerosheegnerpoints}, under certain hypotheses.
 Moreover, under a different set of hypotheses, Venerucci \cite{Rodolfo} has also proven a $p$-converse theorem in the rank $1$ case, for a prime $p$ of split multiplicative reduction of an elliptic curve $E/\q$.
-The approach for proving a $p$-converse theorem taken for a CM elliptic curve over $\q$ is distinct from that of a non-CM elliptic curve and important results in this setting are due to Rubin, Burungale-Tian \cite{BurungaleTian} and many others.
-We refer to \cite{pConverseSurvey} for a comprehensive survey of literature on $p$-converse theorems. \\
+The approach for proving a $p$-converse theorem taken for a CM elliptic curve over $\q$ is distinct from that of a non-CM elliptic curve and important results in this setting are due to Rubin, Burungale-Tian \cite{BurungaleTian}, and many others.
+We refer to \cite{pConverseSurvey} for a comprehensive survey of literature on $p$-converse theorems.
+More recently, a rank zero $p$-converse result has been proven in \cite{BurungaleTian2} for an elliptic curve defined over an imaginary quadratic field.
+Furthermore, rank-1 $p$-converse results under different sets of hypotheses have appeared in \cite{Skinner2025} and \cite{Skinner2026}. \\